 Robust data governance support through Schema Validation on write is now supported in Confluent Platform 5.4.
-This gives operators a centralized location to enforce data format correctness within Confluent Platform.
+Schema Validation enables the broker to verify that data produced to an Apache Kafka® topic is using a valid schema ID in Confluent Schema Registry that is registered according to the subject naming strategy.
 Enforcing data correctness on write is the first step towards enabling centralized policy enforcement and data governance within your event streaming platform.

 Data governance ensures that an organization’s data assets are formally and properly managed throughout the enterprise to secure accountability and transferability: different teams and projects within the organization can collaborate on the same contract of how data is generated, transmitted, and interpreted.
 Once an architectural luxury, data governance has become a necessity for the modern enterprise across the entire stack.
 It represents a mature set of well-established data management disciplines from the database world, but with event streaming systems, it takes on some new nuances: